-Below you can input a map of your local risks and resources.
-This could include, places that suffer from flooding, known areas you want to grit, the location of your places of safety and anything you feel relevant.
+A map of local risks and resources could include places that suffer from flooding, known areas we want to grit, the location of places of safety and anything we feel relevant.
 Remember not all risks are mappable.

-2.6 Setting Up a Community Group
+2.6 Setting Up the Community Emergency Volunteer Group

-Many communities find the best way to start a resilient programme is to form a community group.
-Below is basis idea of how you could set one up.
+Many communities find the best way to start a resilient programme is to form a Community Emergency Volunteer Group.
+Below is an outline of how our volunteer group might be organised based on idea from Resilient Communities Wiltshire.
 The roles and names of individuals can then be input into this plan.

-Parish Council/ Community Group
+Parish Council

-- •Community plans often start off well through the Parish Council, this enables a good link with Wiltshire Council and ensures it also covers the whole community. - •However it is possible to have a community plan without the Parish Council invovlement if that works better for your area.
+• Community plans often start off well through Parish Councils.
+This enables a good link with Wiltshire Council and ensures it also covers the whole community.